KingAhbarhar/CarND-Advanced-Lane-Lines/README.md

  in more tricky conditions where there are plenty of noise in the image frames.
 For e.g. on a rainy or snowy day.
 The harder challenge video exposed some key weaknesses such as extreme intensity variation e.g. sunlight etc. and very sharp curves or bends.
- This means the project will require a more robust tweaking to averaging or using lanes detected from previous.
+ This means the project will require a more robust tweaking to averaging or using lanes detected from previous frames.

  A way to improve on the lane detection will be to combine thresholded binary images in multiple color channels, applying more robust outlier rejection techniques etc.